Date of Award

 DTIC Accession Number

-Easterday, Oliver T., "An Experimental Characterization of the Mechanical Properties of Thermal Barrier Coatings at Elevated Temperatures" (2011).
+Easterday, Oliver T., "An Experimental Characterization of Damping Properties of Thermal Barrier Coatings at Elevated Temperatures" (2011).
 Theses and Dissertations.
 1320.